Japan proposes end to commercial whaling ban, faces pushback

 It’s not clear when the vote will happen; the meeting lasts until Friday.
 It’s also possible that the Japanese could pull back the proposal — or attempt to negotiate the inclusion of parts of it in other proposals.

-Japan has hunted whales for centuries as a cheaper alternative source of protein to meat.
+Japan has hunted whales for centuries as a traditionally cheaper alternative source of protein.
 Its catch has fallen in recent years in part due to declining domestic demand for whale meat and challenges to its hunt.

 Its quota is now 333, about a third the number it used to kill before the International Court of Justice ruled in 2014 that its program wasn’t scientific in nature.
 It revised the program and resumed the hunt in 2016.

-The research program remains controversial, however, and some contend it is a cover for commercial whaling because the whale meat is sold for food.
+Some, however, contend the research program remains a cover for commercial whaling because the whale meat is sold for food.

-The attempt to reintroduce commercial whaling could draw even more opponents.
+The attempt to reintroduce commercial whaling could be even more contentious.
 Brazil has submitted a proposal that says such whaling “is no longer a necessary economic activity, has systematically reduced whale populations to dangerously low levels.”
 The United States agrees that the ban is necessary for conservation.

 “The Australian people have clearly made a decision that they don’t believe that whaling is something that we should be undertaking in the 21st century,” said Anne Ruston, Australia’s assistant minister for international development and the Pacific, on the sidelines of Monday’s meetings.
 “The argument that we put forward from Australia is that we don’t want to see any whales killed, whether they’re killed because (of) commercial whaling or whether it’s so-called scientific whaling.”